Video Editing 101: the Different Types of Video Editing

 Bit rate refers to the amount of data stored in each second of the video.

-It is usually measured in kilobits per second or kbps.
-The more data is stored in each second; the more detailed the images will be.
+It is usually measured in kilobits per second (kbps).
+The more data stored in each second, the more detailed the images will be.
 At the same time, a video with a higher bit rate will occupy more space on a disk.

 The compression technique radically reduces the bit rate of a video to make it fit a certain size.
 Although it can take time to compress a video, it is an excellent method of saving disk space.